brorbw/keycounter/README.md

 # Mac OS X Keylogger

-This repository holds the code for a simple and easy to use keylogger for Mac OS X. It is not meant to be malicious, and is written as a proof of concept.
-There is not a lot of information on keyloggers or implementing them on Mac OS X, and most of the ones I've seen do not work as indicated.
-This project aims to be a simple implementation on how it can be accomplished on OS X.

-> Note: This keylogger is currently unable to capture secure input such as passwords.
-See issue #3 for more information.
+This repository holds code for a simple keypress counter for MacOS.
+It is not malicious in any way!!!
+It doesn't even read the keycodes of your presses.
+Its intended to count the total number of keypresses put into your computer.
+How you use that information is up to you.

 ## Usage